Monday, March 1, 2021

 Just six weeks later, the curve claimed another wreck.
 A loaded stone train from Whiterock Quarry was heading to Bellefonte when a wheel on the fourth car broke or derailed as it rounded the curve.
 It then toppled over and pulled two more cars with it into the creek below.
 Two-hundred feet of track was torn up as a result.
 Fortunately, no one was injured.
 When a crane was brought in to pull the cars from the creek, it derailed in the Bellefonte yard and was delayed for several hours.

-As one article put it, there seemed to be a "hoo-doo" on the Lewisiburg and Tyrone.
-By April, three wrecks had occurred within the Axemann Curve.
+As one article put it, there seemed to be a "hoo-doo" on the Lewisburg and Tyrone Railroad.
 An unfortunate connection with Graeff's fatal wreck had also taken place.
 Conductor Charles Snyder had been on Graeff''s train at the time of the accident, but had not been injured.
-Though he escaped injury, the hoo-doo was not through with him yet.
+Though he escaped injury, the "hoo-doo" was not through with him yet.

 On March 31, 1908, Snyder was riding on top of a box car while a train was shunting cars at the Mifflinburg depot.
 As the train passed the depot, Snyder was knocked off the car by the protruding roof.
 He then fell between the cars and was run over by the train, killing him instantly.